amu-narola/monitor-challenge-level2/application_challenge/README.md

 The API response is an array containing multiple elements, representing `visit`.
 Each `visit` contains nested array, called `actionDetails`, each element represents `pageview`.

+**Models**

 We need the data to be saved into 2 different tables:
 `visits` and `pageviews`.

 Create migrations to create those tables.
 Create models `Visit` and `Pageview`. `Visit` is as associated with `Pageview` with one to many relation.

-API responce fields are different of table columns.
-You will need to map needed response field to appropriate column.
-Skip all other response fields.
+API response field names are different from table column names.
+Please use mapping given below to assign source field values to target database columns.
+Ignore source fields that are not listed in below mapping.

 **Visits schema and mappings**